-Information regarding these services appears in the college catalog/student handbook, in each course syllabus, the JSCC website, and is announced at each Great Expectations Orientation program.
-No accommodation is given prior to the point of student disclosure, verification and accommodation notice provided to the instructor within a reasonable time frame.
+Information regarding these services also appears in each course syllabus, the JSCC website, and is shared at each New Student Orientation program.
+No accommodation is given prior to the point of student disclosure, verification and accomodation notice provided to the instructor within a reasonable time frame.
 Accommodations are not retroactive.